distributeaid/shipment-tracker/README.md

 ### Using a DevContainer

-We provide a pre-configured environment which is configured so you are ready to run the test suite.
+We provide a pre-configured environment which is configured so you are ready to run the test suite and the development server.

 After your DevContainer has been bootstrapped, you can run the tests by opening a Terminal in VS Code in the browser (Select **View** -> **Terminal**, or press Ctrl+`), and then run the command:

     npm test

+You can also run the development server and the frontend.
+Open a new terminal and start the development server:

+    yarn dev

+Then, open a second terminal, navigate to the `./frontend` directory and run:

+    yarn install --frozen-lockfile
+    yarn start

+You can click on the printed URLs to open them in a browser.

 #### Using the DevContainer with GitHub CodeSpaces in your browser